Johnny Cash’s “Ragged Old Flag” Plays In Super Bowl Video Honoring Old Glory, 9/11 Victims

 FOX / Rumble

 The Watergate Scandal, which resulted in the resignation of President Richard Nixon, created a time of turbulence in the USA.
-This trying time inspired Johnny Cash to write a song, and that song became what we now know as “Ragged Old Flag.”
+This trying time inspired Johnny Cash to write a song.
+That song became what we now know as “Ragged Old Flag.”

-Released in 1974, “Ragged Old Flag” is done in a spoken style, as Cash serves as the story’s narrator.
+Released in 1974, “Ragged Old Flag” is done in a spoken style.
+Cash serves as the story’s narrator.
 He talks about meeting an old man outside a courthouse, and the man starts talking about their tattered flag and all it represents.

-He discusses the many battles and wars the U.S. had been through at that point, discussing how the flag has been shot, stabbed, and burned, yet remains a symbol of strength.
+The man discusses the many battles and wars the U.S. had been through.
+He explains how the flag has been shot, stabbed, and burned, yet still remains a symbol of strength.

-To sum it up, the man says he is “mighty proud of that ragged old flag,” and says it should be treated with respect.
+To sum it up, the man says he is “mighty proud of that ragged old flag.”
+He emphasizes how it should be treated with respect.

 “Ragged Old Flag” was a fairly popular song, and claimed the 35th spot on the country chart.
 But its legacy has gone far beyond The Man in Black’s lifetime.